Beginning Studies in Acting

 The place of performance--for example, Greek tragedy, Noh drama, modern dance, opera, performance art, crossdressing--within the social, political, cultural, and religious structures it has served.
 Perspectives from theater and dance history, classical and contemporary theory, and ancient and modern practice.
 Prerequisite: fulfillment of writing requirement.
 Two 90-minute seminars.

-Intermediate Studies in Acting - Scene Study
+Acting - Scene Study

 Professor/InstructorMark S. Nelson